DragoQCC/HardHatC2/README.md

 The discord community is also a great way to request help, submit new features, stay up to date on the latest additions, and submit bugs.

 # Contributions & Bug Reports
- Code contributions are welcome feel free to submit feature request, pull requests or send me your ideas on discord.
+ Code contributions are welcome feel free to submit feature requests, pull requests or send me your ideas on discord.